 Inclusivity Regardless of Marital Status

-It’s important to note that you must list all of your children, even if you are no longer married to their other parent or if you are planning to get a divorce.
+You must list all of your children, even if you are no longer married to their other parent or are planning to get a divorce.
 Failing to include a spouse or child in your application can result in their ineligibility for a diversity visa.

 U.S. Citizen or Green Card Holder Dependents